WiiGolfQ/deploy/README.md

 */
 ```

-# Cloudflare tunnel instructions
+# Cloudflare Tunnel Instructions
-1. follow steps 1-6 of `1.
-Create a tunnel` [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel#1-create-a-tunnel)
+1. Follow steps 1-6 of `1.
+Create a tunnel` [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel#1-create-a-tunnel).
-2. you should see a command it wants you to copy. get the tunnel token from there and set it as `TUNNEL_TOKEN`
+2. After completing step 6, you should see a command it wants you to copy.
+Get the tunnel token from there and set it as `TUNNEL_TOKEN`.
-3. in the tunnels dashboard, click on the tunnel -> edit -> public hostname
+3. In the Tunnels dashboard, click on the tunnel -> Edit -> Public Hostname.
-4. add the following public hostnames
+4. Add the following public hostnames:
   - `your.domain` -> `http://<YOUR MACHINE'S PRIVATE IP>:80`
   - `api.your.domain` -> `http://backend:8000`